kernkonzept/cons/doc/cons.md

   Initially show output from all clients.

+* `-B <size>`, `--defaultbufsize <size>`

+  Default buffer size per client in bytes.
+Default: 40960

 * `-c <client>`, `--autoconnect <client>`

   Automatically connect to the client with the given name.
   That means that output of this client will be visible and input will be routed to it.

+* `-f <cap>`, `--frontend <cap>`

+  Set the frontend for the current multiplexer.
+Output for the multiplexer is then sent to the capability with the given name.
+The server connected to the capability needs to understand the L4::Vcon protocol.

 * `-k`, `--keep`